koen-dejonghe/ev3-scratch-helper-app/README.md

 At the bottom of the drop down menu you should see 'Import Experimental Extension'.
 Click that and import the file ev3-helper-app.s2e in the installation folder of this app.

-Now you should be able to use sensor values, and in the future also control motors from Scratch.
+Now you should be able to use sensor values and to control motors from Scratch.
-I will add more sensors and control as I go.
+I will add more sensors and motor controllers as I go.
 The ones that are more or less ready will automatically appear in Scratch.

 Demo program
 ============

-A very simple Scratch demo program is also included: scratch-ev3-demo.sb2
+A very simple Scratch demo program is also included:

+scratch-ev3-demo.sb2

+A slightly more complex program is included in:

+scratchcar.sb2

+The 'experimental extension' ev3-helper-app.s2e must still be imported, since scratch currently is not able to save extensions.

-Be sure to read the Konwn Issues.
+Be sure to read the Known Issues.

 Known issues
 ============